larryknaebelobsidian/kingdom/Proposition 26. The Theocracy thus instituted would have been permanently established if the people, in their national capacity, had been faithful in obedience..md

 > The reader will *carefully* observe (as use will be made of it hereafter) that this Theocracy is very different from God's universal, general sovereignty exercised by virtue of His being the Creator.
 > p.
 224 Vol. 1 Prop.
 26 Obs.
 3

-> The Jews themselves, in e.g. "The Liturgy of the Jews" (Art. on, *littell's Liv.
+> The Jews themselves, in e.g. "The Liturgy of the Jews" (Art. on, *Littell's Liv.
 Age*, Oct.
 7th, 1876), acknowledge their sinfulness : "We acknowledge that we have sinned; that we have acted wickedly.
 O Lord, according to all Thy righteousness, we beseech Thee, let Thy anger and Thy wrath be turned away from Jerusalem, Thy City and Thy Holy Mountain ; for it is on account of our sins and the iniquities of our ancestors that Jerusalem and Thy people are become objects of reproach to all around us," etc.
 > p.
 225 Vol. 1 Prop.
 26 Obs.
 4